shawngraham/discoursesoftheft/readme.md

 I therefore framed my data as broadly as seemed prudent.
 ## Getting the data

 1. I first constructed my search terms on the Twitter advanced search page, and took note of how the search terms were framed in the URL.
 I can never remember ascii codes for spaces and so on, so this sorts it out for me when I pass it to the command line.
 I then used [Twarc](https://github.com/edsu/twarc): ```twarc.py --search looting OR looted OR looters OR illicit OR theft OR unexcavated OR nighthawking OR antiquities OR ransack OR stolen -"grand%20-theft" > loot.json``` .
 I had to add the 'no grand-theft' flag, otherwise I would've also captured the entire 'grand theft auto' twittersphere as well.
-The resulting json file is 885 mb.
+The resulting json file is 885 mb, and covers from February 13th 2015 to February 19th 2015.
 (What you _actually_ type: ``` twarc.py --search looting%20OR%20looted%20OR%20looters%20OR%20illicit%20OR%20theft%20OR%20unexcavated%20OR%20nighthawking%20OR%20antiquities%20OR%20ransack%20OR%20stolen%20-"grand%20-theft" > loot.json ``` )
 2. Converted loot.json to csv using the json2csv.py function in the twarc/utilities folder.
 3. Extracted geolocated tweets using the geojson.py function in the twarc/utilities folder.
 Uploaded these to [gist](https://gist.github.com/shawngraham/e7ce4758a314ebdf0176) to visualize that aspect of the materials.
 4. Extracted twitter ids using the ids.py function in the twarc/utilities folder.
 Since the twitter terms of service don't allow me to share the full tweets, one can use the ```twarc.py --hydrate``` on the list of ids to restore the full dataset.
 My twitter ids list is [here](/lootids.txt).